Anger, the fire beneath

 The man who forgives is far stronger than the man who fights.Nathan Craoll

 It does take courage to do so, you’ll get some when you know what you’ll get for it.

 How does forgiveness heal?

-Forgiveness gets you rid of the negative emotions resulted by suppressed anger.
+Forgiveness gets you rid of the negative emotions resulted from suppressed anger.

 Can you forgive someone and still be hurt?

-In that case I would recommend you to dive deeper within you to think about your motive for forgiveness.
+In that case, I would recommend you dive deeper within yourself to think about your motive for forgiveness.
 It has to be unconditional and selfless.